 At this point you can either wait a few months for the new model or dive straight into getting the current model to secure a simple but very effective sous vide cooker.

 If you like how easy it is to use the Sansaire immersion circulator, jump at the chance to get it now before it is superseded.
+Remember, the best sous vide machine is the one you’re most comfortable using in your own kitchen.

 You may be interested to hear about a woman who recently bought an immersion circulator for her mother because her mother was suffering mobility disabilities but she was still happily living in her home with her husband.